 Throughout the year JazzTimes focuses on a specific instrument—saxophone or guitar, for example—and devotes extensive editorial coverage to the subject.

 No other jazz publication offers readers as many directories as JazzTimes.
-Our comprehensive directories for jazz clubs, education programs, record labels and music festivals are used by readers as reference guides year-round.
+Our comprehensive directories for jazz clubs, education programs, and music festivals are used by readers as reference guides year-round.